Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Method

 \subsection{Dynamic Identity Embedding Contrastive Loss}

-While the features described in Section~\ref{sec:features} extract low-level motion dynamics, they cannot be used directly to disambiguate two target videos based on the driving identity.
+While the features described in Section~\ref{sec:features} are designed to extract low-level motion dynamics, they cannot be used directly to disambiguate two target videos based on their driving identities.
 We tackle this problem by learning a dynamic identity embedding, a space where videos driven by one subject map to points that are close to each other and far from the videos driven by anybody else.

-Specifically, we use a temporal CNN to extract an embedding vector from a clip, which, as described before, is a short segment of an input video.
+Specifically, we use a temporal 3DCNN to extract an embedding vector from a clip, which, as described before, is a short segment of an input video.
 To train the network we use a dataset of synthetic videos driven by different identities.
 We denote as $\clip{1}{2}^{k}(t)$ the embedding produced by the network for the clip starting at time $t$ in the $k$-th video, of a target identity ID$_2$ driven by identity ID$_1$.
-As stated above, we have two main objectives, which we capture with the following two terms in our proposed loss function.
+As stated above, we have two main objectives, which we capture with the following terms in our proposed loss function.

 \paragraph{We Want to Pull Together All the Videos Driven by ID$_1$.} To achieve this, we define the following term: